 The Blue Coat School is for children from ages 3 to 11.
 The Pre-Prep Department is housed in three buildings.
-There are three classes of no more than 21 children in three of the four year groups and there are four classes in Year 2 for 2021-22.
 Children in the Early Years Foundation Stage are in Nursery classes (3 and 4 year olds) or Reception classes (4 and 5 year olds).
 Children spend a year in their Nursery class before moving into a Reception class.
 They usually remain as a class group until the end of Reception.

 Children in Nursery must attend for five full mornings or five full days.
-In the Trinity Term they must attend for five full days.
+In the Lent Term they must attend for five full days.
 In Reception all of the children must attend full-time.